webapicookbook/2018-two-day-workshop/prerequisites.md

 ## Prerequisites
 Since the workshop is fast-paced and focused on hands-on assignments, attendees need to some ready and able to work.
-Below are some prerequisites, references, and reminders to help you prepare for a jam-packed two-days of creating microservice for the WWW.
+Below are some prerequisites, references, and reminders to help you prepare for a jam-packed two-days of creating microservice for the World Wide Web.

 ### Come Ready to Work
 We will be writing, coding, and collaborating all day.
 You should come ready to work with a laptop loaded with all the tools that you love to work with.
 Such as: